Boilertalk/TelegramBot.swift/README.md

   </a>
 </p>

-# :alembic: VaporTelegramBot
+# :alembic: TelegramBot.swift

-This library provides helpers for [Vapor 2](https://github.com/vapor/vapor) to interact with the [Telegram bot api](https://core.telegram.org/bots/api).
+This library provides helpers for Swift to interact with the [Telegram bot api](https://core.telegram.org/bots/api).
 It simplifies the requests to the Telegram API as well as parses incoming [updates](https://core.telegram.org/bots/api#getting-updates) for you.

+This library can be used with [Vapor 3](https://github.com/vapor/vapor) and with any other web libraries.

 ## :sparkles: Supported features

 The following is a list with all features of the facebook Send API and webhooks as of May 2017 together with a note whether it is supported or not.
-If you find something that's not listed there please open an [issue](https://github.com/Boilertalk/VaporFacebookBot/issues).
+If you find something that's not listed there please open an [issue](https://github.com/Boilertalk/TelegramBot.swift/issues).

 ### Webhooks